daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-05-04-Process-to-apply-for-US-CITES-export-permit.md

 # Step 4: Update and recieve export and import permit approval

 Once an import permit is issued, update the application online with the approved import permit and CITES number.

+Submit the export permit information to the management authority of the country you are exporting to.

+Contact FWS if you have not heard about the status of your application for a long period of time.

+Ensure your import permit has time to be approved before export.
+Follow instructions from the respective county.

+# Step 5: Submit eDec and 48 hour notice form for export

+The week before your departure (>48 hrs), fill out an eDeclaration (eDec form) in your account [here](https://edecs.fws.gov/).

+### eDec

+- Create an account
+- Click "new eDec"
+- Enter port of clearance.
+If you can, depart (if you are taking the samples in baggage on a flight) from a designated [port of clearance](https://www.fws.gov/sites/default/files/documents/OLE%20Wildlife%20Trade%20-%20Wildlife%20Inspection%20Offices%202023_0.pdf).
+If you cannot do a sample inspection at one of these sites, you will need to apply for a permit for [inspection at an alternative site](https://www.ecfr.gov/current/title-50/chapter-I/subchapter-B/part-14/subpart-C).

+AH ENTER HERE

+### 48 hr notice

+AH ENTER HERE

+# Step 6: Inspect and export sample

+AH ENTER HERE

 # Contact for questions